oslabs-beta/GatsbyHub/README.md

 ⚠️ Warning: This is beta software, which means there may still be bugs.
 Please [report bugs and share your feedback](https://github.com/oslabs-beta/GatsbyHub/issues).

-GatsbyHub is available to install in the [Visual Studio Marketplace](https://marketplace.visualstudio.com/gatsbyhub).
+GatsbyHub is available to install in [Visual Studio Marketplace](https://marketplace.visualstudio.com/gatsbyhub).

 # Features